Useful Hints for Reading the Quran

 In any book other than the Quran one would expect to find each chapter dealing with one major topic.
 This is not always the case with the Quran, for although many of the shorter Suras deal with one particular topic or incident, it is not uncommon to find other Suras that cover most of the main subjects of the Quran (e.g. Sura 2).
 Therefore, we often find the same Quranic subject addressed in more than one chapter.
 Moreover, often within the same chapter we often find the topic categorically changed from one verse to the other without any due preparation.
 This is because the Quran is primarily a book of Divine Truth and not views.
 Divine Truth, unlike human views, is not in need of elaborate presentation or skillful justification.
 Every single Quranic verse is Divine Truth, and is well capable of revealing an independent truth, wherever it is placed inside the book.
 Each independent truth forms part of the overall picture that emerges when studying a particular Quranic subject.
 Contrary to what the abrogation scholars claim, no Quranic verse will violate or invalidate another, yet at the same time, no overall Quranic concept may be deduced from one verse in isolation.

 Rule Three: Universal Address

 The Quran, being the final revelation from God, is addressed to all mankind and for all times.
 Unless the Quranic verse under study specifically stipulates that it is confined to a particular people or era, it addresses all people at all times.
-Furthermore, all the verses that start with "say", and unless they contain reason to believe that they are addressed to a specific person or messenger, do address all people at all times (e.g. the last 3 Sura's in the Quran).
+Furthermore, all the verses that start with 'say', and unless they contain reason to believe that they are addressed to a specific person or messenger, they address all believers at all times (e.g. the last 3 Suras in the Quran).